 Commercial General and Automobile Liability, Public Officials and Employees' Errors and Omission Insurance: Annual deposits are paid by member agencies and are adjusted retrospectively to cover costs.
 There is a \$25,000 self-insured retention under this program.
-The first \$1,000,000 in coverage is pooled in a risk sharing plan with other agencies in VCJPA.
-Additional coverage purchased by the authority includes \$14 million in excess liability coverage and \$2 million in employment practices liability coverage.
+The first \$1 million in coverage is pooled in a risk sharing plan with other agencies in the VCJPA.
+Additional coverage purchased by the VCJPA includes \$14 million in excess liability coverage and \$2 million in employment practice liability coverage.

-Property Insurance: The District has a \$500 deductible for personal property, \$2,500 to \$350,000 deductible for boiler and machinery coverage, \$10,000 deductible for all-risk property insurance coverage, and a \$500 deductible for auto physical damage coverage.
-The following insurance limits apply: personal property - \$10,000 for any one loss; boiler and machinery - \$100,000,000 per occurrence limit; all-risk property - \$1,000,000,000 per occurrence; and auto physical damage - \$35,000 per accident.
+Property Insurance: The District has a \$500 deductible for personal property, \$2,500 to \$350,000 deductible for boiler and machinery coverage, a \$10,000 deductible for all-risk property insurance coverage, and a \$500 deductible for auto physical damage coverage.
+The following insurance limits apply: personal property - \$10,000 for any one loss; boiler and machinery - \$100 million per occurrence limit; all-risk property - \$1 billion per occurrence; and auto physical damage - \$35,000 per accident.
 The District purchases airplane liability and property coverage directly through an independent insurance agent.